urunium/Urunium.Redux/src/Urunium.Redux/Docs/index.md

 <a id="Urunium.Redux.Logic.AnyAction"></a>
 ## class Urunium.Redux.Logic.AnyAction

 Utility class for ability to handle any type of action.
-To be used in conjunction with [LogicBase&#96;2](#Urunium.Redux.Logic.LogicBase`2) class.
+To be used in conjunction with [Urunium.Redux.Logic.LogicBase&lt;TState, TAction&gt;](#Urunium.Redux.Logic.LogicBase`2) class.
 To get the instance of action that was actually dispatched use [ActualAction](#Urunium.Redux.Logic.AnyAction.ActualAction) property.

 **Examples**